undefinedbuilder/unilag-civil-engineering-concrete-lab-form/README.md

    - Supports **chemical admixtures** and **partial cement replacements (SCMs)** as dynamic rows.

 2. **Styling** gives a clean, responsive, UNILAG-branded interface with a **vintage archives / manila folder** theme.
-   - Custom header with UNILAG logo, department and lab labels.
+   - Custom header with UNILAG logo, department, and lab labels.
    - Card-based layout for the intake form and “Saved Research Mixes” table.

 3. **Front-end script**